Grant Information for Faculty

 More information on internal funding from the Clinical and Translational Sciences Institute (CTSI).

-The College of Education’s Institute for Research has funds to support either projects that are likely to lead to larger funded projects or small research projects.
-Priority is given to projects that are likely to lead to larger funded projects.
+The College of Education’s Institute for Research on Teaching and Learning has funds to support either projects that are likely to lead to larger funded projects or small research projects.
+The goal of the “seed” grants is to enable COE faculty to develop research grant

 proposals and to increase their likelihood of successfully competing for